krzjoa/awesome-python-data-science/README.md

 ## Web Scraping
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): The easiest library to scrape static websites for beginners
 * [Scrapy](https://scrapy.org/): Fast and extensible scraping library.
-Can write rules and create customized scraper without touching the coure
+Can write rules and create customized scraper without touching the core
 * [Selenium](https://selenium-python.readthedocs.io/installation.html#introduction): Use Selenium Python API to access all functionalities of Selenium WebDriver in an intuitive way like a real user.
 * [Pattern](https://github.com/clips/pattern): High level scraping for well-establish websites such as Google, Twitter, and Wikipedia.
 Also has NLP, machine learning algorithms, and visualization
-* [twitterscraper](https://github.com/taspinar/twitterscraper): Efficient library to scrape twitter
+* [twitterscraper](https://github.com/taspinar/twitterscraper): Efficient library to scrape Twitter

 ## Data Manipulation